SarankumarJ/Java-Ex-03/README.md

-# EX - 02 Java program to find the number of day in a month
+# EX-02 Java program to find the number of day in a month
 ## Aim:-
 to write a java program to find the number of day in a month.